Han Huang (Jin dynasty)

-Han Huang was a Chinese military general of the Jin dynasty (266–420) who served as a subordinate to the rebel Su Jun.
+Han Huang (died 329) was a Chinese military general of the Jin dynasty (266–420) who served as a subordinate to the rebel Su Jun.

 Life

 The earliest mention of Han Huang was in 324.
 That year, Su Jun marched south from Linhuai to join Emperor Ming of Jin's loyalist coalition against the rebel Wang Dun.
 Su Jun's men had only arrived and were exhausted from marching, which prompted Wang Dun's commanders, Qian Feng and Shen Chong, to attack them immediately.
 The two crossed the Qinhuai River at Zhuge Islet and captured the barriers before engaging in battle.
 However, Su Jun ordered Han Huang to flank and attack the rebels from the southern levee, dealing the rebels a huge rout.
 Wang Dun's insurrection was put down later that year.

 In 326, the Later Zhao general Shi Cong (石聰) invaded Jin.
 The Jin court initially ignored Zu Yue's call for help when Cong attacked Shouchun but panicked when Junqiu (浚遒, in present-day Feidong County, Anhui) and Fuling (阜陵; in present-day Quanjiao County, Anhui) were threatened.
 Wang Dao was sent to stop him, but just before he could act, Su Jun had already sent Han Huang to help Zu Yue repel Shi Cong.
 Han Huang and Zu Yue defeated Shi Cong, causing him to retreat back to Zhao.

 The following year, Su Jun and Zu Yue rebelled against Jin.
 Su Jun's first course of action was to capture Jin's food supply at Gushu (姑孰, in present-day Dangtu County, Anhui).
 Han Huang and his contemporaries went to capture it, and once they did, they marched to Cihu (慈湖, in present-day Jinjiazhung District, Anhui) where they killed the Prefect of Yuhu (于湖, in present-day Wuhu, Anhui), Tao Fu (陶馥) and the general Sima Liu (司馬流).
-Later, Han Huang campaigned against Huan Yi at Wuhu.
+Later, Han Huang campaigned against Huan Yi (father of Huan Wen) at Wuhu.
 After pushing him back, Han Huang advanced to Xuancheng, pillaging the area before returning to Su Jun.

 As loyalist troops began surrounding Su Jun, Su Jun sent Han Huang to Yixing.
 Han Huang fought with Huan Yi's general Yu Zong (俞縱) at Lanshi (蘭石, in present-day Xuancheng, Anhui).
 Although Han Huang was close to annihilating Yu Zong's army, Yu refused to retreat and perished in battle.
 Han Huang proceeded to attack Jing County where Huan Yi had camped.
 Han Huang killed Huan in battle after Huan's subordinate Jiang Bo (江播) betrayed him.